ipapapa/topreader/README.md

 * constant time for the retrieval methods (peek, element, and size);
 * `O(n)` for space complexity.

+The issue with a vanilla Priority Queue is that it is unbounded.
+Hence all items will be inserted in the queue.
+To address that a potential is:

+* `MinMaxPriorityQueue` provided by Guava with a [double-ended priority queue](https://google.github.io/guava/releases/22.0/api/docs/com/google/common/collect/MinMaxPriorityQueue.html).
+A maximum size can be given at creation time.
+Each time the size of the queue exceeds that value, the queue automatically removes its greatest element according to its comparator (which might be the element that was just added).
+This is different from conventional bounded queues, which either block or reject new elements when full.
+* Apache Lucene also provides a [bounded PriorityQueue](https://lucene.apache.org/core/4_0_0/core/org/apache/lucene/util/PriorityQueue.html)

+The `MinMaxPriorityQueue` will provide the same algorithmic complexity as the PriorityQueue above.
+Hence, when we look overall it will be `O(k log(n)` where `k` is the max input number of elements and `n` the number of elements in the file or stdin.
+Since the queue is bounded the space complexity will be `O(k)`.

 ### Custom Heap Implementation

 To implement a heap with a binary tree with `O(log n)` time complexity, we need to store the total number of nodes as an instance variable.
+Prior research in this topic can be found in the legendary [Min-max heaps and generalized priority queues](https://dl.acm.org/citation.cfm?id=6621) paper by Atkinson et al.
-Since this approach has the same time complexity as the Priority Queue, it is easier and safer to use the Priority Queue.
+Since this approach has the same time complexity as the Priority Queue, it is easier and safer to use the `MinMaxPriority` Queue.
 In summary, I had to choose between *build vs buy*.

 ### Tree Map